GrayGalaxy/better-github/readme.md

 ## Extension Option

 The extension has a beautiful Options UI.
-It helps to manages all the functions as needed.\
+It helps to manage all the functions as needed.\
-Tou can enable or disable any option you need.\
+You can enable or disable any option you need.\
-To open the options pannel, follow these steps
+To open the options, follow these steps
-- **Right click** on the Extension Icon
+- **Right-click** on the Extension Icon
 - Click **Extension Option**
 - Choose your desired Features